cmadsen/vldocking/wiki/tutorial8.md

-#summary Customizing the User interface
-#sidebar TableOfContents

-= Lesson 8 : Customizing the User Interface  =
+# Lesson 8 : Customizing the User Interface

 This is the 8th part of the VLDocking Framework for Java Swing applications.